gitlabhq/gitlab-runner/docs/executors/kubernetes.md

   the namespace overwrite environment variable (documented below).
 When empty, it disables the namespace overwrite feature
 - `privileged`: Run containers with the privileged flag
+- `allow_privilege_escalation`: Run all containers with the `allowPrivilegeEscalation` flag enabled.
 - `cpu_limit`: The CPU allocation given to build containers
 - `cpu_limit_overwrite_max_allowed`: The max amount the CPU allocation can be written to for build containers.
 When empty, it disables the cpu limit overwrite feature
 - `memory_limit`: The amount of memory allocated to build containers